AbhiRamAnala/GitHub-Aggregator-API/README.md

 An API to fetch details of repositories and determine if it is successfully running or not.
 This project was created as a part of LEAP 2021 summer internship.

+## Dependencies

+1. requests

+How to install: pip3 install PyGithub requests

 ## Curent status of project (Sample screenshot)